linux-system-roles/snapshot/README.md

 ### snapshot_lvm_verify_only

-If true, the check and clean commands verify that the system is in the correct state.
+If true, the check and remove commands verify that the system is in the correct state.
-For the clean command, the target system will be searched for any snapshots that would be removed by the clean command without snapshot_lvm_verify_only.
+For the remove command, the target system will be searched for any snapshots that would be removed by the remove command without snapshot_lvm_verify_only.

-snapshot_lvm_verify_only is intended to be used to double check that the snapshot or clean command have completed the operation correctly.
+snapshot_lvm_verify_only is intended to be used to double check that the snapshot or remove command have completed the operation correctly.

 ## rpm-ostree